l0g1c-80m8/3d-drone-controller/README.md

 ### The Code ###

-For the project, the majority of your code will be written in `src/QuadControl.cpp`.
-This file contains all of the code for the controller that you will be developing.
+For the project, the majority of your code is written in `src/QuadControl.cpp`.
+This file contains all of the code for the controller.

 All the configuration files for your controller and the vehicle are in the `config` directory.
-For example, for all your control gains and other desired tuning parameters, there is a config file called `QuadControlParams.txt` set up for you.
-An import note is that while the simulator is running, you can edit this file in real time and see the affects your changes have on the quad!
+For example, for all your control gains and other desired tuning parameters, there is a config file called `QuadControlParams.txt`.
+An import note is that while the simulator is running, you can edit this file in real time and see the effects the changes have on the quad!

 The syntax of the config files is as follows: